boragungoren-portakalteknoloji/ATILIM-ECON484-Spring2026/README.md

 To ensure every student engages with the material individually and experiences the "messiness" of real data, we enforce strict reproducibility rules:
 - **Unique Seeds**: You must use your Student ID as the random seed in your code (instead of the default 42).
 This ensures your train/test splits are unique to you.
 - **Assigned Datasets**: You may be assigned specific subsets of data.
 This means your errors and your results will be unique, making copying impossible.
+- **Use of LLMs**: Students are allowed and encouraged to use LLMs (ie. ChatGPT, Gemini, Claude).
+But they are also required to commit their "Prompt History" as a markdown file.
+If no such file is committed to their repo, then they are assumed to have claimed no AI use.

 **Tools and Guidelines**
 - **GitHub**: All assignments and projects must be uploaded here.
 Mastering version control is required.